stoneface86/trackerboy/BUILD.md

 # Building

+UPDATE: Only windows builds are supported at this point in time.
+I simply do not have the resources to build and test for all platforms.
+If you do get it working on linux/macOS or have any suggestions feel free to submit a pull request.
+Contributions are always welcome.

 Use the main CMakeLists.txt to build the library.
 The ui and demo programs are optional, and can be enabled/disabled by setting their respective options.